Wine, Restlessness, and the Longing for ‘Home’Posted: September 26, 2014

 During a recent bout of insomnia I was channel-surfing and found the movie, ‘Sideways’ was just beginning, so I put the remote down, thinking this is a movie I’ve seen bits and parts of through the years (it debuted in 2004) and it felt ‘comfortable’ and would help me to fall asleep.

 It didn’t turn out that way.

 Maybe it was because this was the first time I caught the movie at the beginning, but it kept my attention into the wee hours of the night.

 The protagonists of the movie are Miles and Jack, two friends approaching middle-age who were roommates in college who take a week-long trip to the picturesque wine country around Buellton, California (about 2 hours north of Los Angeles) before Jack gets married the following week.

 Miles (Paul Giamatti) is knowledgeable about wine and is an aspiring author who pays the bills as a junior-high school English teacher.
 Jack (Thomas Haden Church) is clueless about wine and is an actor who once had a big part in a popular soap opera but now does mostly small-time bits like voice-overs and commercials.

 Miles is neurotic and depressed because of the divorce from his wife two years ago and her remarriage to another man.
-Jack is a simple, happy-go-lucky man and also a womanizer who announces to Miles he’s going to “get laid” on the trip before he marries his fiancée back in L.A (Jack harbors doubts if getting married is for him or not).
+Jack is a simple, happy-go-lucky man and also a womanizer who announces to Miles he’s going to “get laid” on the trip before he marries his fiancée back in Los Angeles (Jack harbors doubts if getting married is for him or not).

 A big part of the charm of ‘Sideways’ is the completely different personalities of Miles and Jack and how they interact with one/another.
 They couldn’t be two more different men, yet they are good friends.